KILO

-KILO (94.3 FM, 94.3 KILO) is a radio station broadcasting in Colorado Springs and Pueblo, Colorado, United States.
+KILO (94.3 FM) is a radio station broadcasting in Colorado Springs and Pueblo, Colorado, United States.
 It also streams online.
+The station is owned by Bahakel Communications and broadcasts an active rock format.

 History

 KLST and KPIK-FM

 The 94.3 signal signed on the air on August 22, 1962, as KLST, owned by Little London Broadcasting.
-Douglas W. Dailey served as the station's first President and General Manager.
-The studios were located at 8021/2 E. Fillmore Avenue.
-The station was sold to the Western Broadcasting Company, owners of KPIK 1580, in 1966 and became KPIK-FM.
+Douglas W. Dailey served as the station's first president and general manager.
+The studios were located at 8021/2 E. Fillmore Avenue in Colorado Springs, Colorado.
+The station was sold to the Western Broadcasting Company, owners of KPIK (1580 AM), in 1966 and became KPIK-FM.
 The FM station simulcast KPIK, making it just the second all-country music station on FM in the United States.
 The AM and FM stations remained a simulcast through 1977, when the FM moved toward a more contemporary country sound as "Super K-94" (coinciding with a move to 93.9 MHz, where it was located from 1977 to 1994) while the AM station focused on more traditional country.
 That same year, station manager George James was elected to the Colorado Springs city council.

 In 1978, George James bought KPIK, while the FM was sold separately to the KILO Broadcasting Corporation.
 The month before, it had adopted a metric system-themed moniker, KILO.
-As KILO, the station adopted an Album-Oriented Rock format.
+As KILO, the station adopted an album-oriented rock format.

 KILO Broadcasting was owned by local businessmen Robert "Bob" D. Telmosse and Charlie Brown.
 Telmosse and Brown would later sell KILO Radio to Bahakel Communications in 1984.
 Both Telmosse and Brown would continue to reside in Colorado Springs and explore other business interests.
-Telmosse was best known as the owner of a local furniture store called The Denver Warehouse, and starting an annual local Christmas giveaway in the early 1980s which began as a hoak, but Telmosse stepped up to the challenge ever since.
+Telmosse was best known as the owner of a local furniture store called The Denver Warehouse, and starting an annual local Christmas giveaway in the early 1980s which began as a hoax, but Telmosse stepped up to the challenge.
 Telmosse would pass away in 2003, but his namesake foundation is still in operation.
 Charlie Brown would later operate a local travel agency.